seanbao/mnemonas/docs/api-reference.en.md

 }
 ```

+`GET /api/v1/shares` lists shares for the current requester.
+Admin callers may set `all=true` at most once to list all users' shares.

 `GET /api/v1/shares/policy` returns `default_expires_in`, `default_max_access`, and `policy_rules` entries with `path`, `require_password`, `max_expires_in`, and `max_access`.

 `type` is `file` or `folder`; an omitted value defaults to `file`. `permission` currently accepts `read` or an omitted value. `password` is optional; non-empty share passwords are limited to 72 bytes.
 If `expires_in` or `max_access` is omitted, the server applies `share.default_expires_in` and `share.default_max_access`.
 If the path matches `share.policy_rules`, the most specific path rule wins: `require_password` rejects passwordless requests, while `max_expires_in` and `max_access` cap values above the rule limit.
 Authenticated share responses include `risk.level` (`none`, `low`, `medium`, `high`) plus optional reason objects so admins can find passwordless, long-lived, broad-folder, unlimited, stale, or soon-expiring links.
 An enabled share that has never been accessed after 30 days is reported as `unused_enabled`; an enabled share whose last access is more than 90 days old is reported as `stale_enabled`.

+When `[alerts] enabled = true` and at least one alert channel is configured, the server scans hourly for enabled shares that expire within 72 hours and sends an aggregate `share_expiring_soon` warning event.
+Within one process lifetime, the same share expiry timestamp is reminded once.
+Event `details` include `source = "share"`, share count, scan window, soonest expiry time, and up to 10 path samples.
+They do not include share URLs, access passwords, or share IDs.

 Update request: